learnrelay/learnrelay/content/overview/intro.md

 - Be aware of benefits and drawbacks of Relay
 - Deeply understand fundamental concepts of Relay
 - Learn how to build a realistic Relay application
-- Access Relay resources and join community to learn further
+- Access Relay resources and join community to further learn

 ## Pokedex application

 Let's talk about our first Relay application!
 You might have seen a lot of Todo List applications before, let's try something new!
 In this tutorial, we will build a Pokedex application where you can browse and modify your existing Pokemons, or add new ones!
-It looks like the following image:
+It looks like this:

 ![](../images/demo.png)